isc-projects/kea/doc/sphinx/arm/hooks.rst

        }
    }

-The example successful response may look like this:
+A successful response may look like this:

 ::